Candaulism: History of the term

 The term is derived from an account in The Histories of Herodotus.
 King Candaules of ancient Lydia, according to the story, conceived a plot to show his unaware naked wife to his servant Gyges.
-After discovering Gyges while he was watching her naked, Candaules' wife ordered him to choose between killing himself or killing her husband in order to repair the vicious mischief.
+After discovering Gyges while he was watching her naked, Candaules' wife ordered him to choose between killing himself and killing her husband in order to repair the vicious mischief.

-The term was first used in psychology by Richard von Krafft-Ebing in his 1886 book Psychopathia Sexualis.

 Psychology

 Isidor Sadger hypothesized that the candaulist completely identifies with his partner's body, and deep in his mind is showing himself.
 Candaulism is also associated with voyeurism and exhibitionism.
 An alternative definition proposes it as a practice involving one person observing, often from concealment, two others having sexual relations.

 Historical instances

 In the 1782 case of Sir Richard Worsley against George Bissett for "criminal conversation"—that is, adultery with Lady Worsley—it was revealed that Sir Richard assisted Bissett to spy on Lady Worsley taking a bath.

 The art collector and connoisseur Charles Saatchi has considered the influence of candaulism upon the work of Salvador Dalí, citing episodes recorded by the artist's biographers in which Dalí's wife Gala was displayed to other men.

 Robert Hanssen was an American FBI agent arrested in 2001 for spying for the Soviet Union and the Russian Federation.
 It was disclosed that he had taken explicit photographs of his wife and sent them to a friend.
-Later Hanssen invited his friend to clandestinely observe Hanssen having sex with Hanssen's wife during the friend's occasional visits to the Hanssen household.
+Later, Hanssen invited his friend to clandestinely observe Hanssen having sex with Hanssen's wife during the friend's occasional visits to the Hanssen household.
 Initially, his friend watched through a window from outside the house.
-Later, Hanssen appropriated video equipment from the FBI to set up closed-circuit television to allow his friend to watch from his guest bedroom.
+Later still, Hanssen appropriated video equipment from the FBI to set up closed-circuit television to allow his friend to watch from his guest bedroom.